quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company hosts a website analytics application on a single Amazon EC2 On-Demand Instance.
+The analytics application is highly resilient and is

-A company hosts a website analytics application on a single Amazon EC2 On-Demand Instance.
-The analytics application is highly resilient and is designed to run in stateless mode.
+designed to run in stateless mode.

 The company notices that the application is showing signs of performance degradation during busy times and is presenting 5xx errors.
 The